Jean Perkins Foundation - Funder Overview

 Application Success Factors

 Alignment with Jean Perkins Stuart's Values The foundation's grantmaking directly reflects the founder's stated interests: "medical research and veterans" combined with her "incredible love for her country" as a Daughters of the American Revolution member.
-Organizations serving veterans, supporting first responders, or conducting medical research align with her legacy.
+Organisations serving veterans, supporting first responders, or conducting medical research align with her legacy.

-Multi-Year Commitment Potential The UT Austin veteran scholarship program (ongoing since 2011, $325,000 annually) and LAFD Scholarship Fund (since 2007, over $2.3 million total) demonstrate the foundation's preference for sustained, multi-year relationships rather than one-time grants.
+Multi-Year Commitment Potential The UT Austin veteran scholarship programme (ongoing since 2011, $325,000 annually) and LAFD Scholarship Fund (since 2007, over $2.3 million total) demonstrate the foundation's preference for sustained, multi-year relationships rather than one-time grants.

-California Connections Despite being Nevada-registered, the overwhelming majority of grants support California organizations, particularly in Los Angeles and Southern California.
+California Connections Despite being Nevada-registered, the overwhelming majority of grants support California organisations, particularly in Los Angeles and Southern California.
 This likely reflects Jean Perkins Stuart's Beverly Hills residence and the Carroll family's Los Angeles connections (foundation originally formed at 10877 Wilshire Blvd, Los Angeles).

-STEM and National Security Focus Recent grants to Harvey Mudd College ($175,000 for engineers, scientists, mathematicians), Hoover Institution ($553,900 for national security/technology/law), and UCLA urology research ($1,398,000) suggest interest in technical, scientific, and security-related programs.
+STEM and National Security Focus Recent grants to Harvey Mudd College ($175,000 for engineers, scientists, mathematicians), Hoover Institution ($553,900 for national security/technology/law), and UCLA urology research ($1,398,000) suggest interest in technical, scientific, and security-related programmes.

 Key Takeaways for Grant Writers